Instructional Coaching: an ‘Aha’ Moment about the Power of Questions

 My accidental “aha moment”!

-It was truly a humbling experience to be on the other side of the coaching relationship and the situation provided me with an “aha moment” about the feelings and attitudes of being the coachee.
+It was truly a humbling experience to be on the other side of the coaching relationship and the situation provided me with an “aha moment” about the feelings and attitudes of being the coach.
 I realized that my reactions and my desire to improve were greatly affected by the actions of the coach in each situation.
 Although I already knew that asking good questions was an important tool for an instructional coach, I was amazed at its direct impact on my success.

 In his article “It’s About the Questions” published in Educational Leadership (subscription only), Ronald Bearwald states, “Effective coaching thrives not on quick fixes and ready answers, but on questioning and listening.”
 Here is his list of guidelines for effective questions (for a detailed description of each you will have to read the article):